+No loans were classified as doubtful at December 31, 2017.
 There was one real estate-collateralized installment loan with a recorded investment of \$965,000 classified as doubtful at December 31, 2016.
-No loans were classified as doubtful at December 31, 2015.

-Although in some instances, the downgrading of a loan resulting from the factors used by the Company in its allowance analysis has been reflected in the formula allowance, management believes that in some instances, the impact of material events and trends not known are not reflected in the level of nonperforming loans or the internal risk grading process regarding these loans.
+Although in some instances, the downgrading of a loan resulting from the factors used by the Company in its allowance analysis has been reflected in the formula allowance, management believes that in some instances, the impact of future material events and trends are not reflected in the level of nonperforming loans or the internal risk grading process regarding these loans.
 Accordingly, the Company's evaluation of probable losses related to these factors may be reflected in the unallocated allowance.
 The evaluation of the inherent losses concerning these factors involves a higher degree of uncertainty because they are not identified with specific problem credits, and therefore the Company does not allocate the unallocated allowance among segments of the portfolio.
-At December 31, 2016 and December 31, 2015, the Company had unallocated allowances of \$697,000 and \$70,000.
-Management's estimates of the unallocated allowance are based upon a number of underlying factors including 1) the effect of deteriorating national and local economic trends, 2) the effects of export market conditions on certain agricultural and manufacturing borrowers, 3) the effects of abnormal weather patterns on agricultural borrowers, as well as other borrowers that may be impacted by such conditions, 4) the effect of increased competition in the Company's market area and the resultant potential impact of more relaxed underwriting standards to borrowers with multibank relationships, 5) the effect of soft real estate markets, and 6) the effects of having a larger number of borrowing relationships which are close to the Company's lending limit, which, if any one were not to perform to contractual terms, would have a material impact on the allowance.
+At December 31, 2017 and December 31, 2016, the Company had unallocated allowances of \$1,256,000 and \$697,000.
+Management's estimate of the unallocated allowance are based upon a number of underlying factors including 1) current loan concentrations 2) historical loss history relative to peers during the economic crises 3) the effect of soft real estate markets, and 4) the effects of having a larger number of borrowing relationships which are close to the Company's lending limit, which, if any one were not to perform to contractual terms, would have a material impact on the allowance.